 - The improper or incorrect treatment during a training, not fulfilling what has been promised, the different course of the training than what had been agreed on, dissatisfaction for what is offered, etc.

 Complaints regarding the relation employer/executor/owner.

-Disagreeing with the by the organisation executed activities or delivered products because of what has been agreed on regarding quality, time and money.
+- Disagreeing with the by the organization executed activities or delivered products because of what has been agreed on regarding quality, time and money.

 ARTICLE 6: HOW TO DEAL WITH A COMPLAINT?

 If you are dissatisfied about a certain mode of conduct you should proceed in the following manner:

 Firstly, the dissatisfaction will be discussed by you as the complainer with the directly involved third party; together you will try to find a satisfying solution.
 If you are not able to solve the matter together, you can take the complaint to the head responsible of Arhanta Yoga, unless he/she was already involved.
 In that case you are requested to file a an official complaint by e-mail, addressed to Michele Hauswirth Jain (firstname.lastname@example.org).
 You will receive a confirmation that your complaint has been received and is being reviewed, within one week.

 We aim to solve the complaint within a period of six weeks.
 If we are unable to do so, as further research into the matter of the complaint are necessary, we will inform you within these six weeks and specify within which time frame we will be able to resolve the complaint.
 If for some reasons we are are unable to come to an agreement and therefore can’t resolve your complaint to your satisfaction, or if you have solid reasons for not following the option of internal dialogue, then you can file a formal complaint with our external complaints officer.

 ARTICLE 7: HOW TO FILE A FORMAL COMPLAINT WITH THE EXTERNAL COMPLAINTS OFFICER